 Prayer and study of biblical writings and Christian tradition make apparent that connectional ministry funding patterns cannot be considered apart from a theology of stewardship that informs and undergirds all aspects of the financial life.
 Within the church, many of our new members are joining without the benefit of growing up in churched families, bringing little or no foundational understanding of stewardship.
-Among our members is a marked decline in understanding regular, sacrificial giving, as many no longer center their personal/family finances within the context of their faith and religious devotion.
+Among our members, there is a marked decline in an understanding of regular, sacrificial giving, as many no longer center their personal/family finances within the context of their faith and religious devotion.

 At the local church level, there is a great need for a renewed and expanded theology of stewardship.
-For many pastors and laypeople, the concept of stewardship is usually limited to money management in general and the annual budget campaign in particular.
+For many pastors and laypersons, the concept of stewardship is usually limited to money management in general and the annual budget campaign in particular.
 We are convinced by new conversations and resources, both in The United Methodist Church and in the wider ecumenical church, that the centrality of the biblical role of the steward must be reclaimed if the church is to fulfill its mission in this new millennium, and that patterns of funding and financial management in the church are to be seen in their proper context as practices of faith in the community of God's stewards.
+From this perspective, an apportionment is less a claim on the local congregation, a tax on their resources, and more a mechanism of enabling our shared stewardship, of undergirding our connectional mission and ministry.